kaycebasques/biodigitaljazz/blog/favicon.rst

 .. code-block:: rs

-   // I'm a Rust n00b and I leaned on Gemini and Claude to generate a lot of this
+   // Caution: I'm a Rust n00b and I leaned on LLMs to generate a lot of this code
-   // code, so it's probably crap (but at least it was working crap!)

    #[macro_use]
    extern crate rocket;